hofstadter-io/hof/docs/content/getting-started/code-generation.md

 {{<lead>}}
 Code generation is central to `hof`.

-Hof's ad-hoc code generation feature enables developers to __generate files for any programming language or framework__ by rendering templates with data, saving developers valuable time and effort.
+`hof`'s ad-hoc code generation feature enables developers to __generate files for any programming language or framework__ by rendering templates with data, saving developers valuable time and effort.
 This page showcases the idea and possibilities of code generation through `hof`.

 {{</lead>}}